aiMeter/samephy-getting-started/README.md

 BCXX - GPIO ?? (yet to be determined) <br>
 CH552T - GPIO 33

-While using the buttons of each SOC, in software, each button wired to a GPIO has been defined as "BUTTON_BUILTIN", that is :
+While using the LED of each SOC, in software, each LED wired to a GPIO has been defined as "LED_BUILTIN", that is :

 ```
 #define LED_BUILTIN X